vixns/keydb-helm-chart/charts/keydb/README.md

 This chart bootstraps a [KeyDB](https://keydb.dev) highly available multi-master statefulset in a [Kubernetes](http://kubernetes.io) cluster using the Helm package manager.

+## 1.0.1 Upgrade notice
+- Added custom podLabels
+- Added Github Workflow release automation
+- Renamed templates in order to be more clear

 ## 0.40.1 Upgrade notice

 As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.